unarycomputing/uc-homepage/content/post/2020-09-12-aspdac/index.md

 ---
-title: Paper on metric-based early termination is accepted in ASP-DAC 2021
+title: Two papers on metrics for stochastic computing are accepted in ASPDAC 2021
 subtitle:
 summary:
 authors: []